ordinarythings/ordinarythings.github.io/README.md

 * rename your repo to ***your-username*.github.io**

 ### License
-All this stuff is under the [MIT License](https://raw.githubusercontent.com/getmicah/getmicah.github.io/master/LICENSE)
+All this stuff is under the [MIT License](https://raw.githubusercontent.com/getmicah/getmicah.github.io/master/LICENSE), except for my stories, don't steal those ty